putriapril72/Visualizing-Prediction-and-Correlation/README.md

 ### Plot the Correlation between each categories
  to determine the correlation between variables in a data set.
 This heatmap can help identify variables that are strongly correlated or contradictory.

+ ## Insight
+know more clearly what categories or types of people have survived in relation to existing data. analyzing by finding out whether there is a relationship between each category to see and become an insight that in the future it can be an evaluation of categories with these related variables that have a better chance of surviving.